xyproto/simplebolt/README.md

 Simple Redis
 ============

-* Easy use of Redis from Go
+An easy way to use Redis from Go

 Online API Documentation
 ------------------------